masqm/Faster-Mean-Shift/README.md

     dataset_name = dataset_name 		#eg."DIC-C2DH-HeLa"

 ## Testing
 We provided a vs2019 project file for testing.
-You can runing the program by excuate modified segment_and_track.py.
+You can run the program by executing the modified segment_and_track.py.
 We evaluated the time consumption and GPU memory requirement of the program.
 Please read our paper for specific performance data.

 ## Migration Algorithm
 You are very welcome to use our faster mean-shift algorithm to develop your program.
 The entire algorithm is based on the following two files: